 The most probable reason is that multivitamins contain a number of beneficial components mixed with potentially harmful ones, such as folic acid.
-The authors of the studies mentioned above hypothesized that folic acid was a cause of the increase in breast cancer risk they observed with multivitamins (link)
+The authors of the study mentioned above hypothesized that folic acid could be a cause of the increase in breast cancer risk they observed with multivitamins.

 Synthetic folic acid from a supplement is not the same as folate from natural foods.
 Synthetic folic acid acts very different than natural folate in our bodies.
 Synthetic folic acid may disrupt the normal, healthy actions of folate.